-- Use separate metal conduits for routing the input power, output power, and control circuits. - A separate ground cable shall be run inside the conduit with the input power, output power, and control circuits. - DO NOT connect CC to earth ground. - Use IICC terminal as the return for the VI/II (V/I) input. - Always ground the unit to prevent electrical shock and to help reduce electrical noise. - It is the responsibility of the person installing the ASD or the electrical maintenance personnel to provide proper grounding and branch circuit protection in accordance with the 2008 NEC and any applicable local codes. - The Metal Of Conduit Is Not An Acceptable Ground-
+- Use separate metal conduits for routing the input power, output power, and control circuits. - A separate ground cable should be run inside the conduit with the input power, output power, and control circuits. - DO NOT connect CC to earth ground. - Use IICC terminal as the return for the V/I input. - Always ground the unit to prevent electrical shock and to help reduce electrical noise. - It is the responsibility of the ASD installer/maintenance personnel to provide proper grounding and branch circuit protection in accordance with the NEC and any applicable local codes.

+- The Metal Of Conduit Is Not An Acceptable Ground -